GPs to prescribe walking and cycling in new trial to improve mental wellbeing

 The DfT announced that 11 local authorities have received £12.7 million to fund pilot social prescriptions and projects like adult cycle training.

-GPs will start prescribing walking and cycling as part of a nationwide trial to help improve mental and physical wellbeing and tackle health disparities across the UK.
+GPs will start prescribing walking and cycling as part of a trial in England to help improve mental and physical wellbeing and tackle health disparities.

 The Department for Transport announced on Monday that £12.7 million has been given to 11 local authorities to fund pilot social prescriptions as well as projects like adult cycle training, walking groups and free bike loans.